-Daniel’s charitable journey started with the simple personal desire ‘to understand why people are not nice to each other’.
+Daniel’s charitable journey started with the simple personal interest in ‘why people are not nice to each other’.
 This has, by his own admission, taken him on a lifelong quest to understand what shapes peoples’ attitudes and behaviours – the basic tenets that define peoples’ lives and their potential.
-In his desire to answer these dilemmas, and within the context of believing people are on the whole products of their environments and experiences, he wanted to be involved in something that would bring about long-term attitudinal and behavioural change.
+In his desire to answer these dilemmas, and within the context of believing people are on the whole products of their environments and experiences, he wanted to be involved in a movement that would bring about long-term attitudinal and behavioural shifts of significant scale.

 Daniel was introduced to the Anne Frank Trust through his professional involvement in commercial property, and he became actively involved upon realising the potential this household name and international brand had to act as a catalyst for change.
-He has been a Trustee for the last ten years and recently became Chair of the Trust.
+He became a Trustee in 2001 and is currently Chair of the Trust.